Relintai/sfw/README.md

 to see which packages are the equivalent of the ones listed above.

-If you are using g++, this is how your last (linking) command changes:
+This is how your last (linking) command changes:

 ```
 g++ -g sfwl.cpp main.cpp -lX11 -o prog